lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

 from what was in the query.
 You could have made the query column aliases do what you needed here and only had to set the column style properties.

+Let me point out that *setTableColumnProperties* allows us to set the value of the column header, but the style we are applying is to this column in the data rows, not the header.
+The header style is determined in the call to *setTableHeader*.

 ```plsql
     ExcelGen.setTableHeader(
         p_ctxId             => v_ctxId